A Recursive approach to the matrix moment problem: Preliminaries

-\end{problem} We keep the usual definitions in the case of matrix moment problems.
-The problem is called the {\it {Hamburger} matrix moment problem} if $K=\mathbb{R}$, the {\it {Stieltjes} matrix moment problem} if $K=\left[0,+\infty\right[$ and the {\it {Hausdorff} matrix moment problem} if $K=[0,1]$.\\
+\end{problem} We retain the usual definitions in the case of scalar moment problems. \ A matrix sequence (finite matrix sequence) for which the corresponding $K$--matrix moment problem (truncated matrix moment problem) has a solution is referred to as a $K$--matrix moment sequence (resp. truncated $K$--matrix moment sequence). \ Problems \ref{trmmp} and \ref{mmp} are referred to as the \textit{Hamburger matrix moment problems} if $K=\mathbb{R}$, the \textit{Stieltjes matrix moment problems} if $K=[0,+\infty)$, and the \textit{Hausdorff matrix moment problems} if $K=[0,1]$.